New Grading Model Overview- Updated

 Tech and outreach

-Using digital skills to create, connect, and serve — not just for entertainment.
+Using digital skills to create, connect, and serve.

 Holy living and discipleship